drmlazer11/drmlazer11.github.io/_posts/2016-02-08-The-Importance-Of-Animation.md

 <p>"Animation!
 Animation is my favorite aspect of interfaces," I emailed Sergio the next day.</p>

 <p>You see: Animation gives an interface character.
 It evokes emotions in users that would have been dormant otherwise.
 It's a remarkable asset in its ability to help computers look and feel less like 1's and 0's and more like the physical world around us.
-In short, animation opens up an entirely new dimension for designers: time.</p>
+In short, animation opens up an entirely new dimension of space for designers: time.</p>

 <p>The reason it's so rare to find great animation in software is because it's inherently difficult and time-consuming work.
 To make something feel more worldly, you need to observe the world.
 And guess what?
 That takes time!</p>